theRoice/theroice/README.md

 # Eric Leachman
+## Major
-### Computer Science Major at Eastern Washington University with an emphasis on cyber security.
+Bachelors of Science - Computer Science at Eastern Washington University
+- Emphasis on _cyber security_

 <!--
 **theRoice/theroice** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.